Morning After Pill

 There is a very small chance that you can still get pregnant after taking the morning after pill.
 It will not work if you’ve already ovulated or are already pregnant.
 No contraceptive method is 100% effective, which means there’s always a risk of pregnancy after sex.

-The morning after pill does not make you infertile.
+The morning after pill does not have any long term effects on fertility.
 You’ll be able to try for a baby immediately after you take the pill but it may interfere with your next period and ovulation.

 If you have unprotected sex after taking the morning after pill, you must use emergency contraception again if you want to prevent pregnancy.